-Given the wide range of destinations and users of scoured and greasy wool, the Commission has considered whether any constraint provided by the threat of increased greasy export is likely to differ across either merchants or downstream end users.
-Demand could be more inelastic for domestic markets or in export markets that do not have sufficient scouring capacity, for example Japan or certain destinations in Europe.
-170 If CWH were able to identify any such 'captive' demand, it may be able to implement a price increase greater than 15% for such scourments.
-171
+likely to differ across either merchants or downstream end users.
+Demand could be more inelastic for domestic markets, in export markets that do not have sufficient scouring capacity, for example Japan or certain destinations in Europe, or for specific merchants that are particularly reliant on exporting clean wool.
+If CWH were able to identify any such 'captive' demand, it may be able to implement a price increase greater than 15% for such scourments.